anagm17/ana-garcia-portfolio/final_project_AnaGarcia.md

 - How long does the average fast-fashion t-shirt last? < 10 wearings (NYTimes)
 - Clothes making is very resource intensive
-- Fashion industry is 2nd highest user of water worldwide (UNECE)
+- Fashion industry is 2nd highest user of water worldwide and produces 20% of global water waste (UNECE)
 - It takes 2,700 liters (713 gallons) to make one cotton shirt (WRI)
 - With all that being said, clothing production is rapidly on the rise